begoon/temenos-documentation/jBC_Programmers_Reference_Guide.markdown

 ## ASSIGNED

-The ASSIGNED function returns a Boolean TRUE or FALSE result depending on whether or not a variable has an assigned value.
+The ASSIGNED function is used to determine whether a variable has an assigned value or not.

 ### COMMAND SYNTAX

-ASSIGNED (variable)
+    ASSIGNED(variable)

 ### SYNTAX ELEMENTS

-ASSIGNED returns TRUE if the variable named has an assigned value before the execution of this statement.
-If the variable has no assigned value then the function returns FALSE.
+ASSIGNED returns 1 if the variable has an assigned value before the execution of this statement.
+If the variable has no assigned value then the function returns 0.

 ### NOTES